uvarc/rc-learning/content/courses/python_introduction/functions.md

         weight: 81
 ---

 Functions break down the programming into a series of well-defined tasks.
 This makes code easier to read, debug, and maintain.
 Functions also reduce "cut and paste" errors.
-If a section of code does something more than once, it should be replaced with a function.
+If a code carries out the same operations on different data more than once, those sections should be converted to a function.

 ## Arguments